Best Whiskey Books of 2024

 For cocktail lovers, “Imbibe!” is a must-have.
 It’s like stepping into a time machine to witness the dawn of American bartending.

-Robin Robinson’s “The Complete Whiskey Course” is a top pick for whiskey lovers.
+Robin Robinson’s “The Complete Whiskey Course” is another top pick for whiskey lovers.
 It’s an award-winning guide that takes you deep into the world of whiskey making.
-It’s perfect for both new and experienced fans.

 The book is set up as ten classes.
 It covers whiskey history and how to taste it.
 You’ll learn about American, Scotch, Irish, Canadian, Japanese, and world whiskies.
 It gives great insights into each type.